AcquiredSupport/Acquired-SDK-Android/README.md

 Insert the code fragment into your activity to present a payment form as follows:

 ```
 HPPManager.init(view.getContext(), hppSetting);
 ```

-Executing this code, HPP Manager will process the given parameters (HppSetting), get the request from the server, send the encoded request to HPP and present the form received back.
+Executing this code, HPPManager will process the given parameters (HppSetting), get the request from the server, send the encoded request to HPP and present the form received back.

 ###  HPP Response

-On the server-side you can set your own return url or call back url, hpp will handle response automatically that you don't have to do any response handling on your app.
-You can also set another return url or call back url when calling HPPManager in your app:
+On the server-side you can set your own return url or call back url, HPP will handle response automatically that you don't have to do any response handling on your APP.
+You can also set another return url or call back url when calling HPPManager in your APP:

 ```
 hppSetting.setReturnUrl("xxxx");